 Part of living like a local is eating like a local, but that’s not always possible for every meal on your trip.

 Maybe you’re on a tight schedule, maybe it’s jet lag, or maybe you just haven’t gotten used to Spain’s unique mealtimes yet.
 And that’s okay—eating lunch at 2 and dinner after 9 definitely takes some getting used to!

 1. Casa Mingo

 Open since 1888, Casa Mingo is an authentic Asturian cider house—the only one in Madrid that produces its own cider in its own facilities.
 In addition to crisp, refreshing cider, they also serve simple, delicious homemade food, with their roast chicken being the house specialty.
-The kitchen at this local favorite with an all-day kitchen is one of the best places to eat early in Madrid.
+The kitchen at this local favorite is open nonstop from noon until 11 p.m.

 2. La Trainera

 Nestled in the heart of the ritzy Salamanca neighborhood, this restaurant is pleasantly surprising in its simplicity and hospitality.
 Its nautical decor will make you feel as if you’re dining along the coast rather than in landlocked Madrid.
 The seafood is always fresh and done to perfection, whether you’re craving American-style lobster, their house mussels or anything in between.

 3. Taberna Tirso de Molina

-They serve up traditional Spanish dishes, but the clientele is quite international—not unusual for multicultural Lavapiés.
+They serve up traditional Spanish dishes, including a great menú del día, but the clientele is quite international—not unusual for multicultural Lavapiés.
 Portion sizes are generous, and their all-day kitchen means that it’s a great place to eat early in Madrid.

 4. Taberna Antonio Sanchez

-For more than 150 years, Taberna Antonio Sanchez has been a reference for traditional madrileño cooking.
+For more than 230 years, Taberna Antonio Sanchez has been a reference for traditional madrileño cooking.
 Without a doubt, this is where to eat early in Madrid if you want to walk in the footsteps of the bullfighters, literary legends and more who have dined here over the decades.
-Feast on any one of their excellent traditional specialties, from tortilla de San Isidro (a meaty take on the traditional Spanish omelet) to caracoles for the adventurous.
-And for dessert, be sure to try their famous torrijas!
+They open at 1 p.m. for lunch and 7 p.m. for dinner, making this spot a great option to eat early in Madrid.

 5. Casa de Granada

 The restaurant is located on the sixth floor of a neighborhood building (you’ll have to ring the buzzer to get in) and once you arrive, you’ll be blown away by the stellar views, friendly service and unforgettable food.
-The cuisine takes inspiration from sunny Andalusia in the south of Spain.
-We especially love their tasty fried fish!
+The cuisine takes inspiration from sunny Andalusia in the south of Spain—we especially love their tasty fried fish!

 Since then, it’s played host to an impressive cast of characters—including Ernest Hemingway, who considered it one of his favorite restaurants.
 The same family has owned the restaurant since the early 20th century and has helped Botín earn its rightfully deserved place in Madrid’s history.